chingu-voyages/V53-tier1-team-02/README.md

   - Schedule button 🟢

     - When clicked the schedule button will open a user window with additonal features
-      -  The date sub-feature allows the user to schedule a week for the weekly menu, if no date is entered a preset week will be           selected (the current week in users time zone). 🗓️
+      -  The date sub-feature allows the user to schedule a week for the weekly menu, if no date is entered a preset week will be                         selected (the current week in the users time zone). 🗓️

       -  The days off sub-feature will allow the user to select days off on the weekly menu. 📆